This game is designed specially for helping you and your new students to know each other better in first lessons.

 Immediate Preparation: Not required

 Note.
-At higher levels, you may wish additionally to count up the total weight and height of the class.
+At higher levels, you may wish to extend the activity.
+To that end, you can calculate additionally the total weight and height of the class.